Hero banner

 We were unable to identify any direct evidence related to the deprescribing of antiglaucoma preparations and miotics in older people from the systematic review and meta-analysis.
 Recommendations are provided in this section following a Delphi consensus process.

-Although the treatment for glaucoma is usually life-long, national guidelines recommend regular review and monitoring to assess the appropriateness of therapy based on life expectancy and severity of the condition [742].
-Specifically, the suitability of deprescribing glaucoma eye drops should be evaluated in individuals for whom the progression of glaucoma is unlikely to significantly impact their quality of life, considering their life expectancy [740].
+Although the treatment for glaucoma is usually long-term, national guidelines recommend regular review and monitoring to assess the appropriateness of therapy based on life expectancy and severity of the condition [802].
+Specifically, the suitability of deprescribing glaucoma eye drops should be evaluated in individuals for whom the progression of glaucoma is unlikely to significantly impact their quality of life, considering their life expectancy [800].

 While topical glaucoma medications have long been the cornerstone of treatment, alternative options, such as selective laser trabeculoplasty, may also be considered for glaucoma management [803].
 In some cases, these minimally invasive surgical and laser interventions may be more favourable due to benefits such as consistent intraocular pressure control, cost-effectiveness, reduced reliance on patient adherence, prevention of disease progression, and improved quality of life [803].